The resurrection of the Whitechapel Bell Foundry

 The Public Inquiry, which started on 6 October 2020 to decide the future of the Whitechapel Bell Foundry ended on 28 October 2020, with Paul Griffith, the Inspector, expecting to put his completed report to the Secretary of State for Housing, Communities, and Local Government in early December.
 Click here to access our closing statement, on behalf of Ruppert Warren QC and Matthew Dale-Harris.

 On 13 May 2021, the Rt Hon Robert Jenrick MP, the Secretary of State for Housing, Communities and Local Government, granted consent to permit development of a hotel on the site of the historic Whitechapel Bell Foundry.
+Over the 4 year-long campaign to preserve and revitalise Britain’s oldest single-purpose industrial building, we are grateful to the 27,000 people signed the petition, our supporters at the Mosque and the readers of the Spitalfield’s Life blog.

 - Apollo Magazine (14/05/2021)